 Japanese beginners stage 2

 Writing materials; A4 ring binder and loose leaf paper; a notebook for vocabulary.
-Coursebook – to be decided.
-CHECK WITH TUTOR BEFORE BUYING!
+The coursebook is Japanese for busy people Volume I which is provided by the school.
 You can access the BBC course “A touch of Japanese” free of charge!
 Go to www.bbc.co.uk/languages/japanese Your tutor will give you useful web addresses & other materials.

 You may wish to get additional help and guidance offered through the free Study Support Sessions at the Macbeth Centre.
 At these sessions you can access the internet, work on and print homework and assignments for your course, research, access a range of software, improve your typing and practice/review what you have covered in class.
 You will need to book a place on these sessions – ask your tutor how.
 Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
 If you have a disability and feel you need support to get the best from your course you can contact Sean Buckley (email@example.com) to have a confidential discussion on how best we can support your learning.
 The Learner Support Fund is a discretionary scheme, funded by the Skills Funding Agency, to assist learners who may be experiencing difficulties in paying for essential equipment/materials, travel costs, childcare, registration fees and other necessary expenses.
 These funds are only available to learners studying towards an approved qualification and who are on a low household income of under £20,000.
 Parental income will not be taken into consideration but the income of any spouse or partner will.
 Proof of low income will be required.
 Please discuss this with your tutor at interview or enquire at reception for full details of these funds.
 Details of all available support can be found on our website (hfals.co.uk), in the Guide and the Student handbook, or from teaching or Reception staff.